sociam/epsm18/cfp.md

 All deadlines set at midnight Hawaii Standard Time.

 The papers will be included in an Events Proceedings, which will be made available online after the conference.
-All abstracts, papers, posters, etc. from your event will need to be submitted by 31 April in order to be included in these Proceedings.